lukaspotempa/PteroBot/README.md

 1. Duplicate the `config.txt` file and change it's name to `config.json`.
 2. Put in the required data.
 This is an example for a config setup properly
 ```
+(Don't bother, none of these keys will work.)
 {
   "token": "k8PMC5UJecnG_6bFsJz71GoXpl7Fn2lX",
   "clientId": "236082439564148531",